XeoPlay/i-am-learning-csharp/README.md

 thats about it

-ignore "ConsoleApp1" that was a mistake
+ignore "tutorialtest" that was a mistake